JakobPapirov/LinearAlgebraGeometry-MATLAB/README.md

 Distance from a line to a plane.
 Transpose matrix.

-I will try to add bases, orthogonal projections, and other functions.
+I will try to add bases, orthogonal projections, reduced row echelon form, and other functions.